wp-plugins/wp-slimstat-shortcodes/readme.txt

  * if both `day` or `strtotime` are set, the default value is zero
  * if neither `day` nor `strtotime` are set, the default value is the number of days in the current month
  * you can use `-1` to indicate the number of days between the start date and today (in other words, to describe date ranges like 'Year to date', you can set `day equals 1,month equals 1,interval equals -1`)

+You can use natural language for day, month and year: day equals today, year equals last year, etc. The plugin will try to apply strtotime (see link here above) to your value.

 = What conditional operators are available? (note: words are separated by underscores, not blank spaces!) =